arjunrao87/TestBot/README.md

 # TestBot

-## Simple FB Messenger bot that echoes back whatever you type
+## Simple FB Messenger bot that echoes back whatever you type.
+Or sends you kitten pictures.

 ### Demo available at

 http://m.me/622726197900327

+*( Text "kitten 200 300" to see what that means in FB messenger )*

 ### Server being run at